Starbucks' new all-are-welcome policy: Now what?

 Starbucks plans to close its 8,000 company-owned stores in the United States for racial bias training with the help of experts on May 29.

-— CNNMoney's Daniel Shane and Julia Horowitz contributed to this report.
+— CNNMoney's Aaron Smith, Daniel Shane and Julia Horowitz contributed to this report.